discretize/discretize-guides/builds/engineer/power-amalgam/index.md

 For fractals, due to <Effect name="Exposed"/> and <Control name="Stun" />, it is worth adjusting your build to make use of <Item id="24868"/>.
 On certain bosses, other sigils like <Item id="36053"/> (Dark AI), <Item id="24658"/> (Siax and Ensolyss), <Item id="	24664"/> (Eparch), or  <Item id="24651"/> and <Item id="24575"/> (Kinfall) can be used as further damage increase instead of - or sometimes on top of - <Item id="24868"/>.
 Check the [cheat sheet](https://www.discretize.eu/guides/cheat-sheet/) for the best consumables and sigils in each fractal or ask on discord if you are unsure.

-Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants!
+Check the [gear optimizer](https://optimizer.discretize.eu/) for more gear variants!  \
+Food and utility variations as well as modifier uptime can potentially alter the optimal boss-specific build slightly.

 </Character>
 </CharacterWithAr>